Māori culture: Transport

 Canoes (waka) were used extensively.
 These ranged from small river-going boats, to the large waka taua sea-going war vessels carrying up to 80 paddlers, and up to 40 m long.
 Waka were used extensively for long-range travel down the east coast and to cross Cook Strait.
 In 1822–23 Te Rauparaha, who had established a base by capturing Kapiti Island, reconnoitred the upper South Island in waka before launching a seaborne invasion the following year against Ngāi Tahu and Rangitāne iwi.
 Te Rauparahā later hired a European ship to attack Akaroa Harbour.
 This showed that Te Rauparaha was prepared to use Western technology to further his own goals.
 Henry Williams, who followed several war parties, reported as many as 50 waka taua travelling together at one time, although he reported they only went out to sea in relatively calm weather.
 From 1835 large numbers of European ships entered the Bay of Islands every year with Henry Williams reporting an average of 70–80 ships per year.
 Many Māori men worked on the ships, with a reported average of eight Māori seamen per whaling ship.
 Ten metre long whaleboats began to be used by Māori.
 They could be both rowed and sailed.
 In the 1850s as Māori with the active encouragement of Grey embraced trade were gradually able to develop a large fleet of small trading schooners and similar craft.
-All the initial European centres had been supported by Maori.
+All the initial European centres had been supported by Māori.

 During the mid 19th century Auckland and Northland Māori dominated shipping trade.
 In 1851 51 vessels were registered and 30 smaller vessels licensed.
 By 1857 there were 37 schooners.
 The fleet increased steadily during the Tasman trade boom of 1853–56.
 Māori paid customs duties to the government and invested heavily in vessels, so suffered considerably when a dramatic market slump hit New Zealand especially effecting the Auckland–Waikato–Hauraki area.
-During the musket war period and for a time afterwards, Maori, isolated from their tribal support by these devastating conflicts, hid in isolated places, living off patches of vegetables they grew in tiny gardens.
+During the musket war period and for a time afterwards, Māori, isolated from their tribal support by these devastating conflicts, hid in isolated places, living off patches of vegetables they grew in tiny gardens.
 This practice was very common in Taranaki which had been devastated by Waikato attacks in particular.
 European explorers, such as Dieffenbach, often stumbled upon these survivors while exploring.
 He described these whare as hotbeds for rats and vermin.